Dear Dr. B,

 God created us for companionship and fellowship, and I believe friendship is one of His greatest gifts to us.
 Yet God wants us to trust Him and rely on Him above all else.
 “It is better to take refuge in the Lord than to trust in people” (Psalm 118:8).

-I’m so sorry for your pain.
+I’m so sorry for the pain you’ve experienced from a friend’s betrayal.
 I know that nothing I’ve suggested is easy.
 I can promise, if you’ll take it to God, He will heal the hurt places in your heart.

 Because of Him, Hope Prevails!